Vivre sa vie: Reception

 The film was the fourth most popular movie at the French box office in its year of release.
 It won the Grand Jury Prize at the 1962 Venice Film Festival.

 Critical response

+Anna Karina's lead performance (age of 22-years-old at that time) received universal praise from critics and audiences alike for her portrayal.
+Noticing her charismatic, nuanced and naturalistic acting as Nana bringing gravitas, emotional depth and humanity to the character.
+It is widely seen by many as one of the finest female performances of all time in movie history.

+Vivre sa Vie was met with critical acclaim.
 Author and cultural critic Susan Sontag described Vivre sa vie as "a perfect film" and "one of the most extraordinary, beautiful, and original works of art that I know of."
 Her 1966 book Against Interpretation includes an essay on the film.
-In his essay on the film included the book The Great Movies, Roger Ebert wrote, "The effect of the film is astonishing.
+Roger Ebert added it to his Great Movies and wrote,"The effect of the film is astonishing.
 It is clear, astringent, unsentimental, abrupt."
+In a 2015 review of the film's DVD, Philip French of The Guardian called it one of the most influential French films of all time.

-Stanley Kauffmann of The New Republic described Vivre sa vie as "empty and pretentious".
+Stanley Kauffmann of The New Republic gave a negative review, describing Vivre sa vie as "empty and pretentious".

 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 88% based on 34 reviews, with an average rating of 8.1/10.
 The website's critics consensus reads, "Anna Karina's arresting performance provides a humanizing anchor to Jean-Luc Godard's stylistically explosive portrait of a prostitute."

+In the 2022 Sight and Sound critic's poll, the film received 18 votes from critics and was ranked at 157th place, tying with films like Once Upon a Time in America, Los Olvidados, and Ikiru.
+It received six votes from directors, but wasn't featured on the directors' poll.

+The website They Shoot Pictures, Don't They, which aggregates thousands of films polls to determine the most acclaimed films of all time, ranked Vivre sa vie at 128th place.
+It is the fourth-highest rated film by Jean-Luc Godard on the website.